 The Memphis football team opened up their preseason camp today.
 Check out some highlights from the first day and hear from junior DB Bobby McCain and head coach Justin Fuente.

-Galen Scott is in his fifth season as the linebackers coach at the University of Memphis.
-He also serves as the team's Associate Head Coach.
-Scott previously worked with Justin Fuente at Illinois State from 2001-06 and remained with the Tigers staff when Fuente was given the reins of the Memphis program.
+Scott previously worked with Memphis head coach Justin Fuente from 2001-06 and remained with the Tigers staff when Fuente was given the reins of the Memphis program following the 2011 season.